-The President's budget for FY 2018 requests \$3,094,000 (\$3.1 million) for the Administrative Conference of the United States (ACUS).
-The Administrative Conference of the United States (ACUS) submits this justification in support of the Administration's request that Congress maintain ACUS's existing annual appropriation of \$3.1 million for FY 2018.
+The President's budget for FY 2019 requests \$3.1 million for the Administrative Conference of the United States (ACUS).
+ACUS submits this justification in support of the Administration's request that Congress maintain ACUS's existing annual appropriation of \$3.1 million for FY 2019.

 ACUS is a unique executive branch agency whose principal mission is to recommend improvements in agency rulemaking, adjudication, and other regulatory processes to the President, federal agencies, Congress, and the federal judiciary.
 Recommendations are designed, in the words of the Administrative Conference Act, to (1) ensure that federal agencies' "regulatory activities . . . are carried out expeditiously in the public interest," (2) "promote more effective participation and efficiency in the rulemaking process," (3) "reduce unnecessary litigation in the regulatory process," (4) "improve the use of science" in that process, and (5) "improve the effectiveness of laws applicable" to that process.
-(5 USC § 591.)
+5 U.S.C. § 591.
 Through its Office of the Chairman, ACUS also assists individual agencies to improve programs, publishes sourcebooks of enormous value to both the government and public, and provides nonpartisan advice to executive branch officials and members of Congress and their staffs.
 ACUS's work improves the efficiency and fairness of government processes.
-It also often saves money for the taxpayers.
-The money it saves for the taxpayers well exceeds its annual appropriation.
+It also saves money for the taxpayers, which well exceeds its annual appropriation.

-Numerous ACUS recommendations have been adopted by the executive branch, relied on in judicial opinions, or enacted into law.
-Examples appear in Section III.
-They include:
+Many of ACUS's recommendations are adopted by federal agencies, cited in judicial opinions, or enacted into law.
+Recent examples of implementation include:

-- Recommendation 2013-3, Improving Consistency in Social Security Disability Adjudication, which the Social Security Administration (SSA) implemented in a regulation this year that will improve the accuracy of decisions in, and thereby reduce litigation in the federal courts arising from, SSA's multi-billion dollar-a-year disability benefits program; - The recommendations in the report SSA Disability Benefits Program: The Duty of Candor and Submission of All Evidence (2012), which set forth a blueprint for the Social Security Administration's final rule requiring the submission of all evidence in Social Security disability cases; - Recommendation 2012-8, Inflation Adjustment Act, which Congress implemented in the Bipartisan Budget Act of 2015 when it adjusted civil penalties for regulatory violations to account for the "inflation lag" identified by ACUS; - Recommendation 2011-6, Promoting International Regulatory Cooperation, which forms the basis of Executive Order 13609 governing cooperation between U.S. and foreign regulators to render regulatory policy more coherent; and - Recommendation 2011-15, Incorporation by Reference, which informs the Office of the Federal Register's final rule governing the incorporation of private standards and other material in all federal regulations.
+- Recommendation 2016-3, Special Procedural Rules for Social Security Litigation in District Court, which the Judicial Conference recently implemented by forming a special committee to consider whether to adopt efficiency-enhancing procedural rules governing the over 18,000 social security disability appeals filed each year; - Recommendation 2013-1, Improving Consistency in Social Security Disability Adjudication, which the Social Security Administration (SSA) implemented in a 2017 regulation that will improve the accuracy of decisions in, and thereby reduce federal court litigation arising from, SSA's multi-billion dollar-a-year disability benefits program; - SSA Disability Benefits Programs: The Duty of Candor and Submission of All Evidence (Office of the Chairman Report 2012), which SSA used as blueprint for a 2015 regulation that requires claimants to disclose all relevant evidence-not just, as under the previous rule, favorable evidence; - The SSA Representative Payee Program (Office of the Chairman Report 2015), which the Social Security Advisory Board relied upon in its 2018 recommendations to eliminate abuse and fraud by representatives of elderly and disabled recipients of federal benefits; - Recommendation 2012-8, Inflation Adjustment Act, which Congress implemented in the Bipartisan Budget Act of 2015 when it adjusted civil penalties for regulatory violations, with the result that revenues to the federal government will increase tens of millions of dollars annually; - Recommendation 2011-6, Promoting International Regulatory Cooperation, which forms the basis of a 2012 executive order that promotes regulatory efficiency and enhances trade by reducing divergence between overlapping United States and foreign regulations; and

+• Recommendation 2011-5, Incorporation by Reference, which the Federal Register has relied upon-both in a 2014 regulation and more recently in the revised addition of its IBR Handbook-to ensure that regulated parties and the public may access copyrighted private standards incorporated into federal regulations.